mrkkrp/herms/README.md

   [the section on configuration](#configuring-herms-and-managing-recipe-files))

 #### What's new:

+See [the changelog](./CHANGELOG.md) for migration support and more detailed discussion.

+- Herm's supports YAML!
+Recipe files are now stored in YAML format by default (the old format is deprecated, see [the changelog](./CHANGELOG.md)).
+  Furthermore, recipes can be imported and exported in JSON and YAML formats.
 - *Breaking change*: Units now have a different internal representation.
   Recipes written for old versions of Herm's will have to be converted (see [#71](https://github.com/JackKiefer/herms/pull/71) to see how the example